pgte/fugue/README.markdown

 1. review the master / worker protocol for passing in the server socket
 1. review the code that synchronously tries to fetch the file descriptor from the  original master into the new respawned master (lib/fugue.js lines 72 - 91) - they're a bit too hacky - try and remove the recvMsg cycle...
 1. Monitor request timeouts (as Unicorn does) - only plausible for HTTP Servers, though (??)
+1. Don't hardcode path for unix socket.
+Make it a temporary random file and pass it around on environment?